-proceedings for the children's fathers.
-However, in July of 2017, the DHHR filed an amended petition regarding unexplained bruising to A.H. while in the care of petitioner and the mother.
-Thereafter, the DHHR filed another amended petition that alleged petitioner and the mother engaged in inappropriate discipline of the children.
+parties in interest" regarding the ongoing proceedings for the children's fathers.
+However, in July of 2017, the DHHR filed an amended petition regarding unexplained bruising to A.H. while in the care of petitioner and her wife.
+Thereafter, the DHHR filed another amended petition that alleged petitioner and her wife engaged in inappropriate discipline of the children.
 After multiple continuances, the circuit court heard evidence at a series of adjudicatory hearings.

 According to the record, A.H.'s school principal testified that he observed "significant bruising to the child's buttocks."
 When the principal asked the child how he was injured, the child "dropped his head' and stated that he had fallen off the monkey bars."
-The child called the parents about the injuries and, in the principal's presence, spoke with petitioner, who "asked the child if anyone had seen his 'butt' and told the child not to show the injuries to anyone."
+The child contacted the parents about the injuries and, in the principal's presence, the child spoke with petitioner's wife, who "asked the child if anyone had seen his 'butt' and told the child not to show the injuries to anyone."
 A school health service coordinator examined the child and observed "broken blood vessels to [the child's] backside as well as his hip extending down his leg."
 According to the coordinator's testimony, "the child grimaced in pain when removing his pants" for the examination.
 The coordinator testified that the injury was to the child's right buttock and "did not appear as a normal childhood injury."
 Instead, she testified that the injury "appeared in an area that [she had] seen repeatedly as a result of non-accidental injury" with other children.
 The coordinator further testified that this type of injury was not consistent with a fall.
 Because of the questions surrounding the nature and extent of the child's injuries, the principal referred the matter to the DHHR.

 As a result, a DHHR worker initiated an investigation.
 However, during the investigation the child would not allow the worker to observe the injury.
-Instead, the child went into the bathroom with petitioner and she took a single photograph of the child's left hip and the side of his left leg that depicted significant bruising.
-At that time, petitioner indicated that the child had fallen in their backyard.
-Because the child's injuries were inconsistent with the explanations provided, the DHHR informed petitioner and the mother that interviews were scheduled for both children, and petitioner wrote the date of the interviews on a calendar.
-After this conversation, however, petitioner "would not let DHHR workers in the house and would not allow DHHR workers access to the children."
-Additionally, neither petitioner nor the mother appeared for the scheduled interviews with the children, contacted the DHHR to reschedule, or otherwise explained why they did not appear.
-Petitioner and the mother later "indicated they were suspicious of the investigating CPS workers" as the only explanation for their noncompliance.
+Instead, the child went into the bathroom with petitioner's wife and she took a single photograph of the child's left hip and the side of his left leg that depicted significant bruising.
+At that time, petitioner's wife indicated that the child had fallen in their backyard.
+Because the child's injuries were inconsistent with the explanations provided, the DHHR informed petitioner and her wife that interviews were scheduled for the children, and petitioner's wife wrote the date of the interviews on a calendar.
+After this conversation, however, petitioner's wife "would not let DHHR workers in the house and would not allow DHHR workers access to the children."
+Additionally, neither petitioner nor her wife appeared for the scheduled interviews with the children, contacted the DHHR to reschedule, or otherwise explained why they did not appear.
+Petitioner and her wife later "indicated they were suspicious of the investigating CPS workers" as the only explanation for their noncompliance.
 The DHHR then repeatedly tried to make contact with petitioner and her family, but were unsuccessful.
 Upon one visit to the home, the DHHR "observed a print out of DHHR policy posted on the residence and no trespassing signs posted in the yard."
 Because of petitioner's refusal to cooperate with the DHHR, the past adjudication for inappropriate discipline, and the nature of the child's injuries, the DHHR ultimately obtained emergency custody of the children, which required assistance from law enforcement and "took approximately [two] hours."
 When the DHHR obtained custody of the children, A.H. "appeared underweight, pale and was shaking hysterically."